 Library Advisory Committee

 The Board of Supervisors has by appointment created a Library Advisory Committee.
 The term of office of each member of the Advisory Committee shall run concurrently with the term of the Library Agreement, or until discharged at the pleasure of the Board of Supervisors.
-Each contracting city, namely Santa Maria, Lompoc, and Santa Barbara, shall nominate one member for appointment by the Board of Supervisors.
-In addition, the Cities of Carpinteria, Buellton, Guadalupe, Solvang, and Goleta, in recognition of their significant contributions to free library service within the County, may nominate one member for appointment by the Board of Supervisors, and the County Supervisor of each supervisorial district shall appoint one member.
+Each contracting city, namely Santa Barbara, Lompoc, Santa Maria, and Goleta, shall nominate one member for appointment by the Board of Supervisors.
+In addition, the Cities of Carpinteria, Buellton, Guadalupe, and Solvang, in recognition of their significant contributions to free library service within the County, may nominate one member for appointment by the Board of Supervisors, and the County Supervisor of each supervisorial district shall appoint one member.
 In recognition of County Service Area 3's significant contributions to free library service, the County Board of Supervisors shall appoint one member from the residents of County Service Area 3.
 The Supervisors shall further appoint one member of its Board, or a designee, to chair the Library Advisory Committee.

 The Library Advisory Committee shall meet at least quarterly to review services and operations, and to make advisory recommendations to the Board of Supervisors as follows:

 - Insure adequate library services to all the inhabitants of the County of Santa Barbara;

 - Review annually the operation of the library system and this Agreement;